296 pages | 6 x 9 | 11 illus.

 View table of contents

-Winner of the 2017 Organization of American Historians Mary Jurich Nickliss Prize in U.S. Women's and/or Gender History
+Winner of the 2017 Organization of American Historians Mary Jurich Nickliss Prize

 "A truly original, deeply researched, eye-opening new account of the last half century of U.S. history that puts the struggle over gender and economic justice at its center."—Dorothy Sue Cobble, Rutgers UniversityIn 1964, as part of its landmark Civil Rights Act, Congress outlawed workplace discrimination on the basis of such personal attributes as sex, race, and religion.
 This provision, known as Title VII, laid a new legal foundation for women's rights at work.
 Though President Kennedy and other lawmakers expressed high hopes for Title VII, early attempts to enforce it were inconsistent.
 In the absence of a consensus definition of sex equality in the law or society, Title VII's practical meaning was far from certain.